awsdocs/aws-elemental-mediapackage-user-guide/doc_source/rendition-groups.md

 *Rendition groups* are used in HLS and CMAF outputs\.
 A rendition group collects all subtitle or audio tracks and makes them available for all video renditions in the stream\.
 When you enable rendition groups, AWS Elemental MediaPackage pulls together all audio variants \(such as different languages or codecs\) and groups them for use with any video rendition\.
 MediaPackage automatically puts subtitles into a rendition group\.

-Audio and subtitles tracks are required to be in their own rendition groups on CMAF endpoints\.
+Audio and subtitles tracks are required to be in their own rendition groups for CMAF outputs\.

 The following sections further describe when you can use rendition groups\.